CortexIntelligentAutomation/docs/content/en/docs/2022.9/Reference/troubleshooting/installation.md

 ### CORTEX Innovation features not visible in CORTEX Gateway {#ts-no-innovation}

 Check that the `Feature Flags` Guid in the `CortexGateway.SetParameters.xml` file used for installing CORTEX Gateway is correct.
 If it is not, update it and reinstall CORTEX Gateway or update the value in the `web.config` file and restart the website.
-If the value is correct, please contact [CORTEX Service Portal][] for assistance.
+If the value is correct, please contact [{{< ctx >}} Service Portal][CORTEX Service Portal] for assistance.

 ### CORTEX Innovation blocks not visible in CORTEX Studio {#ts-no-blocks}